Rae2480/ip/docs/README.md

 ### Troubleshooting
 - **Viktor doesn’t start**: Ensure Java 17 is installed.
 - **Command not recognized**: Verify the syntax or use `help`.
+- **Trouble saving tasks**: Ensure you run viktor.jar with the correct command as seen [here](#installation).

 This guide helps you quickly start using Viktor and make the most of its features.
+Hope you enjoy your productive time with Viktor!